w3c/wai-dynamic-planning/source/plan/engage_with_stakeholders.html.erb.md

 * Find out the latest accessibility trends for advocates and champions.
 * Provide feedback channels to engage with your customers and end-users.

-Communicate your efforts publicly to help set expectations and increase internal committment for accessibility.
+Communicate your efforts publicly to help set expectations and increase internal commitment for accessibility.
 A public accessibility statement that identifies parts of your websites that work well and less well, explains accessibility improvements to come, and provides contact options for customers to report problems can help you overcome the transition period and gather feedback to prioritize repairs.

 {::nomarkdown}
 <% content_for :more_information do %>